TugFury/Threat-Hunts/Port of Entry/README.md

 Remote Desktop Protocol connections leave network traces that identify the source of unauthorised access.
 Determining the origin helps with threat actor attribution and blocking ongoing attacks.

 <h3>KQL Query:</h3>
+I decided to check th edevice logon events during the time range of the suspected incident.
 DeviceLogonEvents <br>
 | where DeviceName == "azuki-sl" <br>
 | where Timestamp between (datetime(2025-11-19) .. datetime(2025-11-20)) <br>